Teaching Artists (Youth Arts)

 Corduroy Joan (they/them) is a white, queer artist and educator currently living in Berkeley/Oakland.
 They find that quilts and the broader field of textiles are the best doorways into asking some of the hard questions about what it means to be alive right now.
 How have fabric objects across time and culture helped people become more human and embodied?
 They are particularly interested in quilts as transitional objects for queer and trans young people.

-Josie Licavoliis a multimedia artist and educator from the Bay Area, who explores diverse cultural identities, drawing from her mixed-race heritage.
+Josie Licavoli is a multimedia artist and educator from the Bay Area who explores diverse cultural identities, drawing from her mixed-race heritage.
 Inspired by San Francisco, the California coast, and various art forms such as music and literature, her work delves into human experiences, merging personal introspection with collective knowledge.
 Josie’s art bridges private and public realms, inviting viewers to engage with the rich tapestry of Filipino and American culture, fostering connection and dialogue.
 Josie received her BA in 2022 in Studio Art (painting) and Art Education from Cal Poly Humboldt.
 She is also the current Filipinx Teaching Fellow at Root Division.
 Her teaching philosophy is centered on community, experimentation, and student-led projects.
 Website: https://www.josielicavoli.com/

 Jill McLennan is a professional oil painter and teaching artist living in the Bay Area for over 18 years.
-She organizes community projects with her neighborhood, Jingletown, and creates public art that reflects the local history of a place.
+She organizes community projects in her neighborhood, Jingletown, and creates public art that reflects the local history of a place.
 McLennan draws, paints, prints, and makes oil paintings, mixed media built pieces, wax encaustics, and ceramics that explore industry, history, urban nature, and our outlook toward a future of human and natural cooperation.
 Jill teaches art in various cultural spaces in the Bay Area including Kala Art Institute, de Young Museum, and Museum of Children’s Art.
 Website: https://jillmclennan.me/

 Eric Sanchez is a Bay Area-based artist working in photography, digital printing, sculpture, installation, and currently drawing.
 Sanchez’s work has been exhibited in local venues such as the Kala Art Institute, SFMOMA Artists Gallery, Chico State University, and many other local grassroots galleries including Lobot, Rock Paper Scissors, Balazo Gallery, Blankspace, and The Compound.
 Sanchez has also exhibited in shows in Wisconsin and Washington D.C.
 Sanchez’s artwork is informed by science, biology, and pop culture.
 Previous pieces have incorporated content collected from Chiron labs, SFSU biology labs, the Academy of Sciences, growing bioluminescent bacteria, and collecting insects in the field.
 Sanchez’s current series reflects on the discourse surrounding biotechnology and how society will utilize this technology.
 Eric Sanchez received his Masters in Fine Art from San Francisco State University, California.
 He previously received his Bachelor’s in Fine Art with a minor in Art History from California State University, Hayward.
 Sanchez serves as faculty at Contra Costa College, College of San Mateo, Kala Institute, and the ASUC Art Studio in Berkeley.